Solo: Data Discovery Using Natural Language Questions Via A Self-Supervised Approach: Conclusions

 \section{Conclusions}

-We argued that learned discovery systems are attractive to users, who can pose natural langauge questions, but that their reliance on manually collected training datasets hampers their deployment.
-In response, we introduce a new self-supervised approach to assemble training datasets automatically.
-Unlike existing systems, the new approach permits deploying the system without human effort.
+Learned discovery systems offer an attractive way to find data among large table repositories, but they require manual collection of training data, thus limiting their adoption.
+In response, we introduce a new self-supervised approach to automatically assemble training datasets.
 We introduce a new table representation method and associated relevance model that makes the system outperform existing approaches.
-We show that such an approach leads to high quality models that outperform the state of the art baselines.
-We incorporate the new approach into an end-to-end system, \sys, which we use to perform an in-depth evaluation of learned table discovery.
-All in all, this work contributes a useful technique to the growing area of learned data discovery systems.
+We build a system, \sys, that implements the new strategies and further includes optimizations to reduce encoding and inference time, and storage footprint. \sys outperforms the state of the art baselines.
+All in all, this work contributes to the growing area of learned data discovery systems.